kintone-labs/kintone-ui-component/docs/document_en/docs/getting-started/quick-start.md

 sidebar_label: Quick Start
 ---

-## What is kintone UI Component?
+## What is Kintone UI Component?

-kintone UI Component is a library that supports kintone developers when developing UI for kintone customization and plug-ins.
-It allows the developer to build forms with kintone's styling with ease.
+Kintone UI Component is a library that enables Kintone developers to build forms with Kintone's styling with ease.

 ### Example for Desktop components